 Other Bike Frame Materials

-Carbon fiber is the lightest material currently used to build bike frames.
-This material was initially developed for use in the aerospace industry where parts need to be as light and strong as possible.
+This is the lightest material currently used to build bike frames.
+It’s the frame material that professional cyclists ride.
+Carbon fiber was initially developed for use in the aerospace industry where parts need to be as light and strong as possible.
+The material is made from strips of super-strong fibers that are made from carbon atoms.
+These strips are bonded together with an epoxy resin and shaped into bike frames.

 For more info, check out my carbon fiber vs aluminum frame guide.

-More Factors to Think about When Choosing a Bicycle Frame
+A Few Things to Consider When Choosing a Bicycle Frame

 - Tire width- Make sure your frame offers enough clearance for the tires that you plan to use.
 For example, if you plan to ride off-road, you’ll want a frame that allows you to install tires that are at least 2.5 inches wide.